AbderrahimSoubaiElidrissi/pulse-digital-tt-node/README.md

 Technical spec
 ---------------
-Your application should be in Noide.js.
+Your application should be in Node.js.

 We believe good engineering is about using the right tool for the right job, and constantly learning about them.

 **DO NOT USE ANY NPM PACKAGE FOR THIS TEST**

 * Use node.js as runtime
-* The code should be on your github account
+* The code should be on your gitlab account
-* Use Javascript ES5 (javascript5).
+* Use Javascript ES5+ (javascript5+).

 Functional spec
 ---------------
-The coding challenge is about implementing an CSV file parser.
+The coding challenge is about implementing a CSV file parser.

 - The program should read the csv file
 - The program should parse the readed file to another usefull data type
 - Write a small program that implement your parser (example of use)
+- Use at leass one design pattern
+- Think about SOLID Principles

 How we review
 ----------------